 When it comes to SEO for news websites, small details matter.
 News moves fast so Google's indexers don't take the time to thoroughly analyse an article page.
 Getting the NewsArticle markup right means Google will quickly understand the article's topic and can start ranking it in the Top Stories carousel straight away - which is where publishers get most of their organic traffic from.
 Failing to clear that initial indexing hurdle can really hurt your site's performance in Google.

 If you're included in the news results, your news articles could look something like this:

 Google distinguishes between required and recommended properties when it comes to Schema.
 Even though some properties aren't required by Google, they are highly recommended in order to paint a complete picture of your content type.
 Google further distinguishes between AMP and non-AMP news articles.
-They require more properties for news articles that are marked up using AMP.
+Google requires more properties for AMP marked up news articles.